One Arm Push Up vs Bench Press

 Planfit Users' Choice about One Arm Push Up vs Bench Press : Which is Better?

-Based on randomly selected data from 1 million completed workouts, Planfit users seem to prefer One Arm Push Up with a total of 1 compared to 38,526 for Bench Press
+Based on randomly selected data from 1 million completed workouts, Planfit users log Bench Press more often — 38,526 sessions compared to 1 for One Arm Push Up.

 Not sure whether One Arm Push Up or Bench Press fits your goal?
 Get a personalized plan